-The Chinese invented many wonderful things, including fortune cookies and dynamite.
+The Chinese invented many things, including paper, metallurgy, the compass, fortune cookies, Kung Fu and dynamite.
 They also invented astrology.
 In fact, the Chinese Lunar New Year is the longest chronological record in history.

-According to Chinese astrology, 2010 is the Year of the Metal Tiger.
+According to Chinese astrology, 2011 is the Year of the Metal Rabbit.